Amenorrhea is when a woman does not have a menstrual period or they have stopped. It is also called absent periods.

 Copyright © Nucleus Medical Media, Inc.

-Amenorrhea is most often caused by a problem with hormones.
-A number of hormones start changes in the body that result in a period.
-These hormones may be decreased by:
+Hormones often cause this problem.
+They start changes in the body that result in a period.
+They may be lowered by:

 The American Congress of Obstetricians and Gynecologists

 The Society of Obstetricians and Gynaecologists of Canada

 Amenorrhea.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/amenorrhea.
 Updated January 16, 2018.
 Accessed January 17, 2020.

 Amenorrhea.
 Family Doctor—American Academy of Family Physicians website.
 Available at: http://familydoctor.org/familydoctor/en/diseases-conditions/amenorrhea.html.
 Updated May 24, 2017.
 Accessed January 17, 2020.